Originate/guide/scala/README.md

 Introduction
 ------------

-In this guide, we leverage mainly two documents which contain the bulk of our recommendations:

-0. The official [Scala Style Guide] for formatting conventions.

-0. Twitter's "[Effective Scala]" for coding style and best practices.

-We will highlight any cases where we diverge from the original documents and include reasons for doing so.
+Welcome to Originate's Scala Style Guide.
+This guide contains recommendations for formatting conventions, coding style, and best practices based on men-decades of experience gathered across innumerous Scala projects.

 ### Organization

-This guide is organized as follows:
+The guide is organized as follows:

-0. The first section, "[Code Formatting](#code-formatting)", covers only formatting style, i.e., guidelines that should not produce any different bytecode:
+0. The first section, "[Code Formatting](#code-formatting)", covers layout conventions, guidelines that do not alter the meaning of your program nor should cause the Scala compiler to produce different bytecode:
-    1. The section itself is a highlight of the main points of the official Scala Style Guide.Reading the official guide completely is still required.
+    1. The section itself is a highlight of the main points of the official [Scala Style Guide].
+Reading the official guide completely is required.
     1. The subsection "[Additions and Deviations from the Official Style Guide](#additions-and-deviations-from-the-official-style-guide)" contains the points were we differ from the official guide, plus some topics that are not covered by it.
-To ease onboarding and favor consistency, we tried to deviate as little as possible from the official guide.
+To ease on-boarding and favor consistency, we tried to deviate as little as possible from the official guide.
-0. The second section, "[Best Practices](#best-practices)" cover rules that usually produce different bytecode:
+0. The second section, "[Best Practices](#best-practices)" covers directives that may change the meaning of your code, producing different bytecode:
-    1. "[Additional recommendations](#additional-recommendations)" are, for the most part, required to be followed, unless there is a very good reason not to.
+    1. "[Additional recommendations](#additional-recommendations)", for the most part, are required rules that must be followed unless there is a very good reason not to.
+Failure to fully obey these conventions may **introduce errors**, degrade performance, or create maintenance headaches.
-    1. "[Tips & Tricks](#tips--tricks)" are mostly "reminders", they do not apply everywhere.
-Keep them in mind and use your best judgement.
+    1. "[Tips & Tricks](#tips--tricks)" are mostly "friendly reminders" that may not apply in all situations.
+Always keep them in mind and use your best judgement.
-    1. "[Additional Remarks](#additional-remarks)" are more general, broad, and subjective remarks.
-It is a little of boiler plate advice.
+    1. "[Additional Remarks](#additional-remarks)" are somewhat general, broad, and subjective in nature, a little of boiler plate advice that does not hurt to remember.

-A skeleton project accompanies this guide.
-It encodes and enforces as many best practices as currently available tools allow.
-Try to use as much of the companion configuration as you can on your Scala projects.
+A skeleton project accompanies the guide.
+It encodes and enforces as many best practices as currently available tools allow us.
+Try to use as much of its default configuration as you can on your Scala projects.

 Code Formatting
 ---------------